-Hepatitis is any kind of inflammation (a reaction which can include swelling and pain) of the liver.
-Hepatitis has many causes, including viruses (type of germ), drugs, chemicals and alcohol, and even one’s own immune system attacking the liver.
-At this time, there are five viruses known to affect the liver in particular.
-In the United States, the most common types of viral hepatitis are hepatitis A, hepatitis B and hepatitis C. These viruses are very different from one another, but all are infectious (and can be spread from person to person) and may cause similar symptoms.
-They differ in how they are spread, how long the infection lasts, and how they are treated.
-A healthcare provider can test a person’s blood for the presence of infection with hepatitis A, B and C viruses.
+Hepatitis has many causes, including viruses (a type of germ), drugs, chemicals, and alcohol.
+The body’s own immune system can even attack the liver.
+In the United States, the most common types of viral hepatitis are hepatitis A, hepatitis B, and hepatitis C. These viruses are very different from one another, but all are infectious and may cause similar symptoms.
+There are differences in how they are spread, how long the infection lasts, and how they are treated.
+A healthcare provider can test a person’s blood for infection with hepatitis A, B, and C virus.

 What is hepatitis B?